As women change the world through social entrepreneurship, learn how profit and philanthropy can go hand-in-hand.

 The trend isn’t altogether surprising.
 Social entrepreneurship—a catch-all for business builders who look to change lives and promote social good through their entrepreneurial pursuits—is often steeped in empathy.
 And studies have shown women can be more empathetic than men.

-But Cyndy Ranzau, a wealth strategist at RBC Wealth Management in Denver, says she suspects women are also more in-tune with the non-financial impacts of their wealth.
+But Cyndy Ranzau, a wealth strategist at RBC Wealth Management–U.S., says she suspects women are also more in tune with the non-financial impacts of their wealth.

-According to The new face of wealth and legacy research, female business owners more often than men tout the importance of protecting the livelihood of their employees and their families (74 percent compared to 67 percent).
+Research by The Economist Intelligence Unit (EIU), commissioned by RBC Wealth Management, found that female business owners, more often than men, tout the importance of protecting the livelihood of their employees and their families (74 percent compared to 67 percent).
 These women also place more importance on the positive charitable impact their business has on the communities in which it operates (72 percent versus 65 percent for their male counterparts).

-With women-led businesses performing twice as well as those run by men and outperforming their male peers by 63 percent when it comes to creating value for investors, the attitudes surrounding social entrepreneurship could drive a seismic shift in the way people view profit and philanthropy.
+With the number of women-led businesses continuing to grow, the attitudes surrounding social entrepreneurship could drive a seismic shift in the way people view profit and philanthropy.